There were shifting flocks on the winter shore.

 See wildfowl drift and waders edge their tide-terrain

 To skitter off on flashing wings of icy fire

-And leave me to recall their melancholy cries.
+Leaving me to recall their melancholy cry.

 © R M Meyer